-Due to the countless benefits, many companies are moving their business-critical operations to cloud computing platforms like G Suite.
+Due to the countless benefits, many companies are moving their business-critical operations to cloud computing platforms like Google Workspace.
 But while the benefits of cloud computing are well-known, it’s less clear how organizations can provide data security and integrity in a cloud world.
 We’ve previously discussed the risks to your cloud-based data, and in this paper, we’ll explore how organizations can protect that data by making sure they’re using a complete backup solution.

 Cloud data protection issues